galethil/code-story/README.md

 There are 3 types of outputs:

 * `.raw()` - will output array with all the details you can use in your application
+* `.filteredOnly()` - will output array with all the details but only filtered elements (you have to use filtering before)
 * `.text()` - will output simple text output
 * `.output(storyLine => storyline.name)` - custom output that will format lines using defined function